 If your employer denies your FMLA claim, you have several options.
 You can file a complaint with the Department of Labor or file a lawsuit in court.

-Your employment law attorney can help you figure out the best course of action in your specific situation.
+Your attorney can help you figure out the best course of action in your specific situation.

 File a Complaint with the Department of Labor

 If your employer denies your FMLA, you can make a complaint to the Wage and Hour Division of the United States Department of Labor.
 The U.S. DOL oversees the FMLA.
 They will conduct an investigation into your complaint and confirm whether your employee denied your FMLA rights wrongfully.
 The DOL will try to work with you and your employer to resolve the problem.
 If the DOL denies your claim, you can appeal their decision.